fvilmos/laser_guided_object_tracker/README.md

 #Ball color code
 OBJ_2_COLOR_CODE=[10,108,136,62,142,255]
 ```
 The heart of the guidance system is the Kalman estimator (2 dimensional).
-Currently the predict and correct part is used, without using the prediction when the target is lost (is a constant velocity model, therefore the behaviour can be not the expected one).
+Currently, the predicted and correct part is used, without using the prediction when the target is lost (is a constant velocity model, therefore the behavior can be not the expected one).

 ## Usage

-Admin righs will be needed since the sotware get access to the serial port.
+Admin rights will be needed since the software get access to the serial port.
 From Command line:
 ```
 sudo python3 laser_guidance_ot.py -cam 0 -ser /dev/ttyUSB0